-Get ready to have some fun with our list of fun things to do in Calgary in winter (+winter day trips from Calgary featuring at the end)!
+Get ready to have fun with our list of fun things to do in Calgary in winter (+winter day trips from Calgary featuring at the end)!

-33 things to do in Calgary in winter
+44 things to do in Calgary in winter

 1. Go ice skating

 Ice skating is one of the best winter activities in Calgary because of the abundance of ice rinks.

-2. Cross country ski
+2. Cross-country ski

 We like Fish Creek Provincial Park right after a big snowfall so we can make fresh new tracks.
 There’s also never a shortage of wildlife.
 The most commonly seen are deer and coyotes.

 3. Visit the Festival of lights

-Zoolights in Calgary’s Zoo (Nov 19, 2021 – Jan 2, 2022) feature more than 2 million lights, 200 displays, fire pits and holiday drinks to keep the whole family warm.
+Zoolights in Calgary’s Zoo (Nov 18, 2022 – Jan 8, 2023) features more than 2 million lights, 200 displays, fire pits and holiday drinks to keep the whole family warm.
 The Zoolights run from 5 pm to 9 pm, and you need to purchase a ticket even if you have the membership (21.95 CAD (16+), 14.95 CAD (child 3-15), free under 3 years).

-Visiting Christmas lights is one of the things to do in Calgary during winter, especially if you have kids.
+Visiting Christmas lights is one of the best things to do in Calgary during winter, especially if you have kids.